13 Hand Creams with Nearly Perfect Reviews

 Loaded with shea butter, which comes from the nut of the shea tree native to Africa, this luxurious hand cream is rich in essential fatty acids.
 The amino acid glycine in the formula, meanwhile, improves moisture retention.
 It also contains phospholipids, which help aid in the skin’s absorption of those active ingredients.
 As one reviewer, a nurse, gushed, “It makes my hands so soft after washing them dozens of times.
 They don’t even look as old as they are!”
 Drying your hands after washing is also important, and this step doesn’t just keep them properly hydrated—it can also keep you from picking up and spreading germs.
 For that reason, make sure you know the most hygienic way to dry your hands.

 For the many folks who suffer from eczema, constant hand-scrubbing can be even more irritating and uncomfortable.
-This utterly non-greasy cream from Aveeno has colloidal oatmeal, which is a soothing agent known to help skin retain water while also acting as an anti-inflammatory.
+This utterly non-greasy cream from Aveeno has colloidal oatmeal, which is a soothing agent known to help skin retain water, while also acting as an anti-inflammatory.
 Other notable ingredients include glycerin and ceramide.
 While Dr. Lortscher says this is a great pick for hands, he cautions against using it on your face, as it contains potentially pore-clogging ingredients.
 People with eczema gave it stellar reviews.
 One called it a “miracle cream,” while another said, “I’ve used hand creams that cost twice as much yet were half as effective.”
+These are the drugstore beauty products dermatologists swear by.

 If there was ever a time to think outside the tube, it may be now.
 Imbued with a blend of plant extracts, shea butter, and vitamin E, these funky gloves will soften and rejuvenate your hard-working hands.
 Leave them on for 15 to 20 minutes while you lounge on your couch.
 The fingertips are touch-screen friendly, so you can scroll on your phone while the mitts work its magic.
 When time’s up, take them off and gently massage in any leftover lotion.
 As one happy user put it, “In the health-care profession, I am constantly washing my hands.
 This mask brings my hands back to life whenever I use it.”
 Doing some nail DIY these days?
-Don’t miss these tips to make your manicure last a week or longer.
+Don’t miss these amazing cuticle oils to make your nails stronger.

 This Australian brand may not be a household name, but it should be—especially if you love hand lotion that smells simply divine.
 This formula leaves a silky, protective veil over skin, thanks to its main antioxidant, rose oil.
 The heavenly fragrance comes from that oil, not artificial scents.
 And while dry feet may not be your biggest concern right now, it works amazingly well on them, too.
 Even better: Lano doesn’t test on animals or have parabens or sulfates.
 Speaking of your neglected feet, here’s how to do your own pedicure in 6 easy steps.